ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 4. Copy/paste the Client ID, Client Secret, and Domain information from the Auth0 website in the Droplit Auth0 conduit portal configuration
 5. Save your Droplit Auth0 conduit configuration

-## Conclusion

----

-Congratulations, you've completed setting up an Auth0 identity service provider.
-You can now authenticate with the Auth0 service.